ltrudu/PrintConnectSample/README.md

 Uncomment projects in settings.graddle to get access to URLIntents and SampleApp.

-Library is available on JitPack:
+PrintConnectIntentsWrapper library is available on JitPack:

 	dependencyResolutionManagement {
 		repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)